Holiday let mortgages.

 - Owners may occupy the mortgaged holiday let property for personal use for up to 60 days per year.

 - Properties must be of single dwellling and usually of standard construction, although we will consider non-standard construction on a case by case basis.
-We will consider leasehold properties and flats, but don’t currently lend on houses in multiple occupancy (HMOs), properties in holiday parks or Airbnb lettings.
+We will consider leasehold properties and flats, but don’t currently lend on houses in multiple occupancy (HMOs) or properties in holiday parks.

 - We will consider first time landlords who currently or have previously owned their own home and are aged 30+.
 For existing holiday let or buy to let landlords the minimum age is 21.